R2 Marine-Willingdon RapidBus

 Starting September 2026, we’re extending the existing R2 Marine Drive RapidBus from its current eastern terminus at Phibbs Exchange to Metrotown Station following Hastings Street and Willingdon Avenue.
-Get ready for better connections for those living, working, and travelling between the North Shore, Vancouver, and Burnaby to the SkyTrain.
+Get ready for more frequent, all-day service between the North Shore, Vancouver, and Burnaby seven days a week.

 To support the R2 Marine-Willingdon RapidBus, we’re adjusting service on some existing bus routes.